Scotland’s North Coast 500 Route

 Gairloch

-Heading north you’ll reach the shores of Loch Gairloch, so prepare to be wowed with more spectacular vistas.
-Gairloch has several sandy beaches nearby with sweeping views across Raasay, the Isle of Skye and the Western Isles.
-You'll have a good choice of restaurants, bistros and inns together with a fish and chip shop to satisfy your hunger and there are two touring sites to overnight at.
+Heading north you’ll reach the shores of Loch Gairloch.
+Prepare to be wowed with more spectacular vistas.
+Gairloch has several sandy beaches nearby with sweeping views across Raasay, the Isle of Skye, and the Western Isles.

 ullapool-1160x400